-By way of illustration, I shall briefly refer to the case of Ibn 'Abbād's theological summa, possibly his Kitāb Nahj al-sabīl fī l-uṣūl, The Book of the Procedure Along the Way on the Principles of Religion.
-Islamic historical sources inform us that Ibn 'Abbād had composed comprehensive theological works, but none of these have been preserved in the Islamic world.
+By way of illustration, I shall briefly refer to the case of Ibn 'Abbād's theological summa, possibly his Kitāb Nahj al-sabīl fī l-uṣūl, "The Book of the Procedure along the Way on the Principles [of Religion]."
+Islamic historical sources inform us that Ibn 'Abbād composed comprehensive theological works, but none of these has been preserved in the Islamic world.
 So far we only possess some concise theological tracts of his that appear to have been written as introductions to the doctrine of the school.
-That he was widely read within Jewish Mu'tazilite circles is evident from two extensive fragments of a theological summa of his that are both written in Hebrew characters.
-Unlike the concise tracts that are preserved in Islamic collections, these fragments (which are now available in critical edition4) clearly show that al-Ṣāḥib was not only an adherent of the Mu'tazila but a theologian in his own right.
-Moreover, as I suggested before, his writings may have played a decisive role in the formation of the Jewish Mu'tazila.
+That he was widely read within Jewish Mu^ctazilite circles is evident from two extensive fragments of a theological summa of his that are both written in Hebrew characters.
+Unlike the concise tracts that are preserved in Islamic collections, these fragments (which are now available in critical edition4) clearly show that al-Ṣāḥib was not only an adherent of the Mu^ctazila but a theologian in his own right.
+Moreover, as I suggested before, his writings may have played a decisive role in the formation of the Jewish Mu^ctazila.

 This example-one out of many-also illustrates what students of Muslim intellectual history can gain by looking for relevant source material beyond strict denominational borders.
-The scholarly investigation of the Jewish Muʻtazila, its historical connection to Muslim counterparts, and a systematic exploitation of the Islamic primary materials preserved in Jewish collections, are still in their infancy.
-While representatives of the "Wissenschaft des Judentums" ("Science of Judaism") toward the end of the nineteenth and beginning of the twentieth century, such as David Kaufmann, Martin Schreiner, or Arthur Biram, were aware of this important episode, the rise of the Nazi regime in Germany and World War II put an end to this early attempt to study Muslim and Jewish Muʻtazilites as part and parcel of one single intellectual phenomenon and to analyze the historical relations between them.
+The scholarly investigation of the Jewish Mu'tazila and its historical connection to Muslim counterparts and a systematic exploitation of the Islamic primary materials preserved in Jewish collections are still in their infancy.
+While representatives of the late nineteenth- and early twentieth-century "Wissenschaft des Judentums" ("Science of Judaism"), such as David Kaufmann, Martin Schreiner, and Arthur Biram, were aware of this important episode, the rise of the Nazi regime in Germany and World War II put an end to this early attempt to study Muslim and Jewish Mu'tazilites as part and parcel of one single intellectual phenomenon and to analyze the historical relations between them.
 It was only later that scholars of both Jewish and Islamic studies "rediscovered" this important field and joined forces to work on the relevant materials.